pluribus-labs/docker-centos7-jetbrains-upsource/README.md

-# docker-centos7-teamcity-server
+# docker-centos7-jetbrains-upsource
-Docker image configured using CentOS 7 and Jetbrains TeamCity server on Oracle Java 7
+Docker image configured using CentOS 7 and Jetbrains Upsource server on Oracle Java 7